 This is an ugly chair.

 It’s okay.
 You can say it.
 This is an ugly chair.
 But I keep it for that very reason, to remind myself that we don’t always see the ugly chairs in our lives.
 This chair wasn’t always ugly.
 Back in the 70’s when my parents bought it, this was a very cool chair.
 It was considered “contemporary” and “stylish.”
-It used to have armrest covers and a little cover for the top part where your head leaned against it.
+It used to have armrest covers and a little cover for the top where your head leaned against it.
 The colors were much brighter of course.
 I remember it having bright, thin streaks of red mixed in with the orange.
 It stayed in our family living room for decades, even long after it had gone out of style, long after the colors started to fade, and long after the armrests disappeared.
 Eventually, my mom convinced my dad to move it into their bedroom, out of sight of the rest of the world.
 But get rid of it?
 Never.
 My dad loved this chair and would fall asleep in it nearly every night.
-After a very long while, it even got too ugly even for their bedroom and made its way to the garage where it still had a place of honor.
+After a very long while, it even got too ugly for their bedroom and made its way to the garage where it still had a place of honor.
 My dad would sometimes just sit in it and watch the world go by.
 He’d be fiddling with something in the garage and just sit in that old chair.
 Even though the rest of us saw it as a beat up, ugly old chair that had served its purpose, my dad looked on it as a treasured possession.
 It wasn’t until 45 years later that they let me take it with me.
 For this very purpose.
 To show you an ugly chair.

 I’m betting most of us have an ugly chair in our homes.

 Maybe not like this, but something that’s hard to get rid of.
 Something we don’t want to part with even though it’s long outlived its purpose.
 Something that’s important to us because of its meaning or the memories it stirs up inside of us.
 But to the rest of the world, they see it for what it is – an ugly chair.
 Churches do this, too.
 It may not be a chair or even a physical object, but there are things we have a hard time letting go of even if they don’t work anymore.
 It could be the way we do worship, the way we do fellowship, the way we do Sunday School.
-It’s part of “what we do,” and it’s part of “what we like,” and it makes church seem like church – but to those on the outside looking in, it’s just an ugly chair.
+It’s part of “what we do,” and to us it makes church seem like church – but to those on the outside looking in, it’s just an ugly chair.
 For us it makes church seem like “church,” but to those on the outside looking in, it’s just an ugly chair.
 Let me give you an example.
 Dressing up for church used to be a thing.
 In some places it still is.
 And if you didn’t come in your Sunday finest, people would look at you with either scorn or pity.
 Scorn for your disrespect for God or pity that you didn’t have better clothes.
 But where did that belief come from?
 How did we equate dressing nicely with respect for God?
 That idea came from a minister named Horace Bushnell in 1843.
-He wrote an article called “Taste and Fashion” where he said “sophistication and refinement were attributes of God and that Christians should emulate them.”
+He wrote an article called “Taste and Fashion” where he said, “sophistication and refinement were attributes of God and that Christians should emulate them.”
 Maybe he was a minister that had absolutely no training or ever studied the Bible because that idea runs completely counter to what James wrote in James 2:1-5:

 1My brothers, as believers in our glorious Lord Jesus Christ, don’t show favoritism.
 2Suppose a man comes into your meeting wearing a gold ring and fine clothes, and a poor man in shabby clothes also comes in.
 3If you show special attention to the man wearing fine clothes and say, “Here’s a good seat for you,” but say to the poor man, “You stand there” or “Sit on the floor by my feet,” 4have you not discriminated among yourselves and become judges with evil thoughts?